 The VCB Mounties have offered organized baseball for girls and boys aged 13 to 18 living in Vancouver since 1995.
 From recreational house leagues to elite traveling teams at all levels, we treat all our programs and players with equal importance!
 We emphasize player participation and skill improvement at all levels.

 The VCB Mounties coaches are all NCCP certified and focus on skill development at all levels.
-We are proud of our history and inclusive approach to developing and teaching baseball skills, while creating a community focussed approach which is centred around the enjoyment of baseball.
+We are proud of our history and inclusive approach to developing and teaching baseball skills, including offering all-female teams, while creating a community focused approach which is centred around the enjoyment of baseball.

 Come join our family ... and LET'S PLAY BALL!

 Today the VCB Board of Directors has called a Special General Meeting of the membership.

 Full details are available in this document.

 For anyone who may need support with their team or SportsEngine come and join the VCB Discord server!